mahmoudelfeelig/Gems/gameplay.md

 - You spawn with a random gem at 3 energy.
 - Energy tiers: Broken (0), Common (1), Rare (2), Elite (3), Mythical (4), Legendary (5), Legendary +1..+5 (6-10).
-- Passives are active at energy 1+.
+- Passives are active at energy 1+ (unless you toggle them off in client config).
 At energy 0, passives and abilities are disabled.
 - Abilities unlock by energy: 2-4 unlock in order, 5+ unlock all remaining abilities.
 - Energy levels 6-10 are buffer only (no new powers).
 - Player-vs-player kills grant +1 energy.
 Death (any cause) loses 1 energy.